foundry2D/Empty/README.md

 To start a Foundry Project from scratch or to work on Foundry Editor developpement clone this repo:

 `git clone https://github.com/mundusnine/Empty.git`

+ or download the zip an copy the contents in your projects git repo

 Then cd into Empty/Libraries: